Brooke L. Blower

 Blower is currently writing a book about Americans overseas on the eve of and during World War II, which is under contract with Oxford University Press.
 Combat GIs dominate the history of Americans abroad during World War II.
 But these soldiers constituted only a small fraction of the unprecedented millions of Americans stationed on six continents, both in and out of uniform, during the twentieth century’s signal conflict.
 Hidden Fronts traces the backstories of a diverse group of noncombatants and their paths into global war in order to offer a panoramic portrait of American wartime engagements.
 Considering the war’s counterintuitive but key role in global integration, it maps the far-flung networks of trade, transport, and political maneuvering that knit homefront to battlefield, delving below—and shedding light upon—the grand strategy and military actions that fill international histories of the crisis.

 Articles related to this project have appeared in the American Historical Review and the book she co-edited with Mark P. Bradley, The Familiar Made Strange: American Icons and Artifacts after the Transnational Turn (Cornell University Press, 2015).
-Her publication “From Isolationism to Neutrality: A New Framework for Understanding American Political Culture, 1919-1941” Diplomatic History (April 2014), won the Stuart Bernath Article Prize from the Society for Historians of American Foreign Relations.
+Her publication “From Isolationism to Neutrality: A New Framework for Understanding American Political Culture, 1919-1941” Diplomatic History (April 2014), won the Stuart L. Bernath Article Prize from the Society for Historians of American Foreign Relations (SHAFR).

 Blower has also received two prizes for her teaching at Boston University: the History Department Gitner Prize for Excellence in Undergraduate Teaching and the Frank and Lynne Wisneski Award from the College of Arts and Sciences, and the Metcalf Cup and Prize, the university’s highest teaching honor.
-She supervises Ph.D. students working on a wide range of topics, including international politics and trade in American department stores between the Civil War and World War II; Allied troops’ “friendly occupation” of stateside U.S. liberty ports during World War II; overseas archaeological expeditions and preservation between the 1890s and 1940s; the role of German-American bankers, brewers, and other intermediaries in World War I-era transatlantic German political activism by socialists and anarchists as well as rightwing subversives, brewers, and bootleggers; and mid-twentieth century humanitarianism and fertility policy in international perspective.
+She supervises Ph.D. students working on a wide range of topics, including international politics and trade in American department stores between the Civil War and World War II; Allied troops’ “friendly occupation” of stateside U.S. liberty ports during World War II; overseas archaeological expeditions and preservation between the 1890s and 1940s; the role of German-American bankers, brewers, and other intermediaries in World War I-era transatlantic relations; and mid-twentieth century humanitarianism and fertility policy in international perspective.